isaac-sim/IsaacLab/docs/source/deployment/cluster.rst

        and mounted into the singularity container.
 This should increase the speed of starting the simulation.
    * - CLUSTER_ISAACLAB_DIR
-     - The directory on the cluster where the Isaac Lab code is stored.
+     - The directory on the cluster where the Isaac Lab logs are stored.
 This directory has to end on ``isaaclab``.
 It will be copied to the compute node and mounted into the singularity container.
-When a job is submitted, the latest local changes will be copied to the cluster.
+When a job is submitted, the latest local changes will be copied to the cluster to a new directory in the format ``${CLUSTER_ISAACLAB_DIR}_${date}_${time}`` with the date and time of the job submission.
+This allows to run multiple jobs with different code versions at the same time.
    * - CLUSTER_LOGIN
      - The login to the cluster.
 Typically, this is the user and cluster names, e.g., ``your_user@euler.ethz.ch``.
    * - CLUSTER_SIF_PATH
      - The path on the cluster where the singularity image will be stored.
 The image will be copied to the compute node but not uploaded again to the cluster when a job is submitted.
+   * - REMOVE_CODE_COPY_AFTER_JOB
+     - Decide if the code copy should be removed after the job is finished.
+The logs from the job will not be deleted as these are saved under the permanent ``CLUSTER_ISAACLAB_DIR``.
+This feature is useful to save disk space on the cluster.
+If set to ``true``, the code copy will be removed.
    * - CLUSTER_PYTHON_EXECUTABLE
      - The path within Isaac Lab to the Python executable that should be executed in the submitted job.